Bicycles and In-Line Skates/Skateboards

 - Arrangements for space, time, and special needs, if any, are to be made with appropriate College offices following approval by the Campus Activities Office.

 - If a student organization wishes to conduct sales or solicitations in College residence halls or Lund Center, the signature of the Director of Residential Life or Athletics Director, respectively, will be required on the Sales and/or Solicitation Application.

 - If a sale/solicitation is conducted to raise money for a philanthropic/charitable project, the recipient organizations must be listed on the application.

-- Upon completion of a sale/solicitation activity the amount raised should be reported to the Student Activities Office and indicated in the organization’s subsequent budget request to the Student Senate.
+- Upon completion of a sale/solicitation activity the amount raised should be reported to the Campus Activities Office and indicated in the organization’s subsequent budget request to the Student Senate.

 - Soliciting credit card applications is not allowed as a fundraiser.

 All areas within buildings of the Gustavus campus are designated NO SMOKING areas as provided by Minnesota’s Clean Air Act.
 The policy includes identical limitations on the use of smokeless tobacco as well.
 Tobacco is all tobacco-derived or containing products, including but not limited to cigarettes, electronic cigarettes (“e-cigarettes”), cigars and cigarillos, hookahs, hookah-smoked products, and oral tobacco.
 Violations will be issued as citations.